-With the unprecedented times that have been plaguing nearly everyone in the world, for those who visit Disney on a regular basis, the closing of the Walt Disney World Resort and Disneyland seemed to be the signal that the pandemic was indeed something to take incredibly seriously.
+With the unprecedented times that have been plaguing nearly everyone in the world, travel plans changed drastically, especially for those who visit Disney on a regular basis., the closing of the Walt Disney World Resort and Disneyland seemed to be the signal that the pandemic was indeed something to take incredibly seriously.

 Walt Disney World will be reopening on July 11th, 2020, under a phased plan.
 With the reopening, comes many unknowns and many changes.
 This is an extremely fluid situation so we will do our best to update information as it becomes available.